 Top 5 Things To Do In Toowoomba With Kids

+There are plenty of fun things to do in Toowoomba with kids!
 Just over an hour’s drive from Brisbane, the ‘Garden City’ of Toowoomba is a bustling regional city located up on the Great Dividing Range.
 With plenty of wide open spaces and historical attractions, it is the perfect day trip or long weekend destination for families.
+Here is our top 5 things to do in Toowoomba:

 This post may contain affiliate links